Return to Index/Main Page

 Spear Point: A straight blade with a tip end that is a rounded sharp point.
 See also pen blade.

 Speed Assist: see: Assisted Opening.

 2) the back of a knife.
 The part of a folding knife’s handle that houses the blade springs.

 Split Blade: A blade split in the middle with the cutting surface appearing inside the split.
 It is an early form of can opener that can also be used to lesser extent for cutting line.

-Split Back Spring: A design used in traditional whittlers where a Vee shaped liner wedge is used to separate two springs so that the two secondary blades located at the butt end of the knife are worked off one spring and the main blade located at the top end of the knife is operated by both springs.
+Split Back Spring: A design used in many traditional whittlers where a Vee shaped liner wedge is used to separate two springs so that the two secondary blades located at the butt end of the knife are worked off one spring and the main blade located at the top end of the knife is operated by both springs.
 When the blades are all folded, the split back spring allows the main blade to drop between to the two secondary blades.

 Spring: A metal bar, often made of the same steel as the knife blade that runs along the spine of the knife handles used to keep the blade in the open or closed position.

 Spring Steel : 5160 Steel is often called spring steel because it was often used in the making of leaf springs for automobiles.
 It is aslo called Studebaker Steel because many knife makers used the steel specifically from the leaf springs of old Studebakers for knife blades.
 It is a carbon-chromium steel alloy, .
 It is a common sword steel, especially for European style swords but is also common among survival knives due its tougness.
 The compostion of 5160 is: Carbon - 0.56 - 0.64; Chromium - 0.7 - 0.9; Manganese - 0.75 - 1; Phosphorus - 0.035 max; Silicon - 0.15 - 0.35; and Sulphur - 0.04 max.